Space Shuttle Pathfinder: U.S. Space & Rocket Center

-Pathfinder at the U.S. Space & Rocket Center in Alabama sits atop MPTA-ET.
-The SRB forward assemblies have changed over the years.

 After the exhibit, Pathfinder returned to the United States.
 The U.S. Space & Rocket Center in Huntsville, Alabama designed the display and built a stand.
-NASA provided MPTA-ET and two filament-wound Solid Rocket Booster casings, which had been designed for polar-orbit launches from Vandenberg Air Force Base.
+NASA provided MPTA-ET, an external tank which had been used for propulsion tests with the MPTA-098 engine testing rig, and two filament-wound Solid Rocket Booster casings, which had been designed for polar-orbit launches from Vandenberg Air Force Base.

-On February 16, 1988, NASA shipped MPTA-ET, an external tank which had been used for propulsion tests with MPTA-098, on an open barge from Stennis Space Center in Mississippi up the river to Michoud, where it was transferred to the Orion barge to sail up the river to Marshall Space Flight Center.
 The tank, not having been designed to hold the weight of an orbiter at an angle, required reinforcements.
 NASA installed I-beam spokes in the tank at Marshall, in building 4705.
 Pathfinders weight is concentrated in the tail, though, and the tank required further reinforcements.
-The tank was then transported over land to the display at the museum.

 In May 1988, the 89-ton Pathfinder was installed atop the display at the Space & Rocket Center.

 In 1999, NASA removed the forward assemblies from each SRB attached to the Pathfinder stack.
 Although the SRBs are recovered and reused after each flight, several of the forward assemblies had been damaged or lost over the history of the Space Shuttle program necessitating requisition of those attached to the Pathfinder stack as spares.

 In 2008, repairs were made to the forward part of the mockup after decades of exposure to the weather had corroded the floor section near the vehicle's nose.
 This corrosion caused the "belly pan" to drop from a mounting bracket onto the external tank.
 The damaged area was part of the fiberglass and plywood added to the mockup before its exhibition in Japan.

-The Space Shuttle Pathfinder frame awaits restoration beside its home for the preceding 30 years.
+The Space Shuttle Pathfinder frame awaits restoration in 2021, beside its home for the preceding 30 years.